Quota Mechanisms: Finite-Sample Optimality and Robustness: Model

 We now define a special class of linking mechanisms, called quota mechanisms.
 Consider a social choice function $x \colon \Th \to \D (\XX)$ and a quota profile $q = (q_1, \ldots, q_n) \in \prod_{i=1}^{n} \D (\Th_i)$.
 We first describe the $(x,q)$-quota mechanism informally.
 Agent $i$ is asked to report on each problem a type \emph{distribution}, subject to the constraint that the $K$ reported distributions average to his quota $q_i$.
 On each problem, the principal independently samples a type from each agent's reported distribution and then applies the social choice function $x$ to the sampled type profile.

 Formally, in the $K$-composite problem, the \emph{$(x,q)$-quota mechanism} is the linking mechanism $(M,g)$ defined as follows.\footnote{Technically, there is a distinct $(x,q)$-quota mechanism for each $K$.
-Below, when we allow $K$ to vary, we speak about the $(x,q)$-quota mechanisms.} Let $M = \prod_{i=1}^{n} M_i$, where
+Below, when we allow $K$ to vary, we refer to the $(x,q)$-quota mechanisms.} Let $M = \prod_{i=1}^{n} M_i$, where

 The quota $q_i$ links together agent $i$'s reports across the $K$ problems; agent $i$'s quota is not affected by the reports of the other agents.
 For each $\bm{r} = (\bm{r}_1, \ldots, \bm{r}_n) \in M$, let